-Jira adds another level to prioritisation as projects can have a complexity value, a total number of hours in order to complete that task and a cost, if required.
+Jira adds another level to prioritization as projects can have a complexity value, a total number of hours in order to complete that task, and a cost, if required.

 Here at Donesafe, we find that Trello is a way of outlining all the tasks we have and break them down by category and align each task to a specific person or group of people in order to get the task completed.
 To avoid feeling defeated when a task sits on your ‘doing’ list for over a week, we find its better to push this to your backlog.
 The reason the task hasn’t been completed could be because something else needs doing first.
 We find that pushing tasks to the backlog, helps by taking that added pressure off.

 With Jira, we can monitor how long tasks are taking and clients also have visibility on this.
-As each of the tasks is completed the total number of hours are calculated against a cost and billed to the client.
-There are many various platforms that help you remain focused on the most important tasks and prioritise your workload.
+As each of the tasks is completed the total number of hours is calculated against a cost and billed to the client.
+There are many various platforms that help you remain focused on the most important tasks and prioritize your workload.

 It’s important to know how many tasks are outstanding and what needs to be completed first.
 Once everything is listed, you may find that by solving one high priority problem, you could buying yourself a little more time on other tasks, or it could fix another problem.
 Stand-ups are completed every morning by the DEV team and they work through everything on their lists for that day.
 This is a great way of making each individual accountable for their work and in a timely manner.
 This is also a great time for the team to readdress anything on their lists.
 Some tasks may be taking longer than expected and the timelines can be pushed out, they may find that by fixing an issue for one client it provides a solution for another.
 The stand-ups are a great way of ensuring everyone across workloads and each team member is vocal and communicates with one another.

 When you are up and running in your own Donesafe environment, you can see how to break down tasks and how they can be aligned with the right people.
-There are many steps involved in completing an incident, investigation or reporting, as examples.
-Within your safety system, you will be able to check whats been completed, who should be completing the task(s), reminders will be sent out as prompts to get tasks/actions closed off quicker, and everything is broken down based on who should be completing it.
-These are all steps to ensure workers don’t feel overwhelmed and promotes them to action whats there and ready to be completed.
-The step by step process and easy to use structure of our system helps create a positive environment, which can manage your health and safety in the workplace and in future help to prevent issues.
+There are many steps involved in completing an incident, investigation, or reporting, as examples.
+Within your safety system, you will be able to check what’s been completed, who should be completing the task(s), reminders will be sent out as prompts to get tasks/actions closed off quicker, and everything is broken down based on who should be completing it.
+These are all steps to ensure workers don’t feel overwhelmed and promote them to action what’s there and ready to be completed.
+The step by step process and easy to use the structure of our system help create a positive environment, which can manage your health and safety in the workplace and in the future help to prevent issues.